Strategies to Mitigate Cheating

 - Ask learners to apply their learning.
 Develop application scenarios in your quiz/exam questions.
 Be sure that learners have not encountered these scenarios in practice quizzes or discussion prompts.

 BONUS TIP: Allow learners to work together.
 Ask learners to collaborate to answer quiz/exam questions.
-By helping each other, learners not only engage the course’s content, they develop valuable collaboration skills.
+By helping each other, learners engage with the course’s content and develop valuable collaboration skills.